Viki-coding/Dungarvan-Health-Clinic/README.md

  - Aria labels used to describe the content for screen readers and other accessibility tools.
  - Colors suitable for people who are color blind and sans serif text suitable for people with dyslexia.
  - We used coolers to ensure our background and contrast colors worked efficiently and clearly.
  - After running our deployed site in incognito mode using Lighthouse we identified that our radio buttons on our form were too small and not spaced apart enough for accessibility.
 We checked on the web for solutions and found W3 schools had a solution.
-We looked ont he web for the correct font sizes required and amended the code to make larger, clearer radio buttons.
+We looked on the web for the correct font sizes required and amended the code to make larger, clearer radio buttons.
 We ran Lighthouse again getting excellent accessibility scores in all pages with a score of 98 on the Home Page while achieving 100 on all other pages.

 ## Technologies Used
 HTML and CSS